 Ear tube placement is the most common childhood surgery in the United States.
 If your child has chronic ear infections, you can trust the professionals at ENT Specialists of Austin to provide the most effective treatment possible.
-If ear tubes are necessary, Dr. Steven Trey Frye, Dr. Robert Nason, and Dr. Lindsay E. Young make the surgery as easy as possible.
+If ear tubes are necessary, our team of Physicians.
+Young make the surgery as easy as possible.
 If you live in the Austin or Cedar Park, Texas areas and think your child needs tubes, make an appointment online or over the phone today.

 Ear tubes are minuscule plastic tubes that your surgeon places inside your child’s eardrum to help create a drainage passage for fluids.
 Fluid accumulation behind the eardrum can cause recurrent ear infections and hearing impairment; ear tubes help prevent those complications by adequately ventilating them.

 Surgery for ear tubes is the most common procedure for children, but it’s not very common for adults as their eustachian tubes become fully developed.

 When fluid builds up behind the eardrum, it may start to affect your child’s hearing and speech development.
 The fluid also leads to recurrent ear infections for some children.

 If the drainage problem doesn’t clear up on its own or with nonsurgical treatment, your ENT specialist may suggest tubes to ventilate your child’s middle ear.
 Ear tubes usually result in:

 First, the surgical team places heart rate and blood pressure monitors on your child so they can track your child’s stats during the procedure.
 Next, your child receives general anesthesia so they won’t remember the procedure or experience any pain.